verrazzano/verrazzano/tools/psr/README.md

 ```
 make run-example-k8s
 ```
 After you run the make command, run `helm list` to see the `psr` release.
-The get the logs for backend pods in the default namespace to see that they are just logging then sleeping in a loop.
+Then use kubectl to get the backend pod logs in the default namespace to see that they are generating log messages.

 **NOTE:** Any Kubernetes platform can be used, such as OKE.
-Kind is just one example.

 The other Make targets include:
 * go-build - build the code